Extra Credit: Dark Mode (Toggle)

 - For your condition, make sure the

-is selected, and make the condition true if thevalue
+circleis selected, and make the condition true if thevalueequals11.

 - Drag your move action underneath the condition in the righthand panel.
 Now if the